boyac/boyac/README.md

 ### Hi there 👋

 I'm **Boya Chiou**, a quantamental portfolio manager focused on everything lucrative.
-I'm formerly a Portfolio Manager at Cathay SITE, Taiwan's largest asset management company, with over $30 Billion in AUM.
+I'm formerly an analyst at Crédit Agricole CIB and a Portfolio Manager at Cathay SITE, Taiwan's largest asset management company and a tier-one financial institution.
 I graduated from the University of Tokyo, School of Public Policy with a quantitative focused program in applied economics.
 **When I'm not in front of a computer screen doing research or trading**, I'm probably eating, traveling, or crossing off another item on my bucket list.